 - Administrative closeout: closure of environmental permits, closing of contracts and interagency agreements, and archiving of records.

-PEO ACWA benefits from personnel who have experience from previous U.S. chemical demilitarization projects, some of whom have participated in closure activities at the seven previous U.S. chemical demilitarization sites.
+PEO ACWA benefits from personnel who have experience from previous U.S. chemical demilitarization projects, some of whom have participated in closure activities at the seven former locations.
 Other well-trained workers within the program will also provide knowledge and expertise during this process.
-It will be necessary to retain the highly skilled, valued workforce for several more years to ensure the final part of the mission is completed.
+It will be necessary to retain members of the highly skilled, valued workforce for several more years to ensure the final part of the mission is completed.

 At the completion of the closure phase, the ACWA program will conclude, ending formal ties and interactions with numerous stakeholders who have engaged with PEO ACWA’s activities.

 The destruction of the U.S. chemical weapons stockpile eliminated the risk associated with its storage in Pueblo and Madison counties and nearby communities.
 The highly trained workforce’s implementation of strict safety procedures during operations will continue throughout closure activities.
 The program is committed to completing the closure phase as efficiently as possible and in a safe, environmentally protective and compliant manner.

 PEO ACWA is a tenant organization which means it is part of one military organization occupying facilities on an installation of another military organization from which it receives services and support.
 Closure involves two types of government property: real property and personal property.